 Biocide : A physical or chemical agent that kills bacteria and other microorganisms.
 Biodispersant : A chemical compound added to the water inside cooling tower system, to penetrate and break down any biofilm that may be present on the wetted surfaces of the cooling tower system.
 Biofilm : A surface layer of microorganisms.
 It is usually combined with particulate matter, scale and products of corrosion.

-Bleed off : The removal of water from a cooling tower system to maintain the concentration of total dissolved solids and suspended solids in an acceptable level.
+Bleed off (blowdown) : The removal of water from a cooling tower system to maintain the concentration of total dissolved solids and suspended solids in an acceptable level.
 Commissioning : A systematic and progressive process of putting the components of a system into operation, calibrating instruments and controls, and then making adjustments and checks to ensure that the total system is providing satisfactory operation and performance.
 Cooling tower : A device for lowering the temperature of water by evaporative cooling in which ambient air is in contact with falling water, thereby exchanging heat.
-The term also includes those devices that incorporate a water-refrigerant or water-water heat exchanger

-(evaporative condenser or closed-circuit cooling tower).

-Cooling tower

-(blowdown)

-system

-: A heat exchange system comprising a heat-generating plant (chiller condenser or heat exchanger), a heat-rejection plant (cooling tower or evaporative condenser) and interconnecting water recirculating pipework and associated pumps, valves and controls.
+The term also includes those devices that incorporate a water-refrigerant or water-water heat exchanger (evaporative condenser or closed-circuit cooling tower).
+Cooling tower system : A heat exchange system comprising a heat-generating plant (chiller condenser or heat exchanger), a heat-rejection plant (cooling tower or evaporative condenser) and interconnecting water recirculating pipework and associated pumps, valves and controls.
 Cooling tower systems is considered as a part of WACS.

-Corrosion

-coupon

-: Small strip of metal, usually placed into water circuits so that they can easily be removed, to enable the corrosion characteristics of the water to be assessed.
+Corrosion coupon : Small strip of metal, usually placed into water circuits so that they can easily be removed, to enable the corrosion characteristics of the water to be assessed.
+Corrosion inhibitor : Chemical which protects metals by: (a) passivating the metal by the promotion of a thin metal oxide film (anodic inhibitors); or (b) physically forming a thin barrier film by controlled deposition (cathodic inhibitors).
+Cycle of concentration : The ratio between the concentration of dissolved solids in the cooling water and the concentration of dissolved solids in the make-up water as a result of the evaporation that takes place in the cooling tower.